mootools/mootools-more/Docs/Fx/Fx.Slide.md

 		transition: Fx.Transitions.Bounce.easeOut
 	});

-    //Automatically hides and then slies in "myElement": myFx.hide().slideIn();
+	// Automatically hides and then slies in "myElement": myFx.hide().slideIn();